6 Best Home Remedies To Relieve Shoulder Blade Pain

 Does stress cause shoulder blade pain?

-Stress can lead to tightness in the neck and shoulder muscles, causing muscle strain, pain and stiffness in the area around the shoulder blades, upper back pain, and neck pain.
+Stress may lead to tightness in the neck and shoulder muscles, causing muscle strain, pain and stiffness in the area around the shoulder blades.
+It may also cause upper back and neck pain.
 It may also make the pain sensation from an existing shoulder blade injury worse.

 Can acid reflux cause back pain between shoulder blades?